 A more conventional memorial honors William Henry Hudson, a writer and naturalist.
 The monument, a relief created by Jacob Epstein, was quite controversial when it was unveiled in 1925, but today it’s hard to see why.

 Yet another Memorial, featuring St. George and a dragon, was unveiled in 1924 and commemorates the Cavalry regiments that served in the World Wars.

 A more modern monument is ‘Isis’, a three-meter tall statue of an ibis created by British sculptor Simon Gudgeon.
 The statue was installed in 2009 near the Serpentine.
 It is named after the Egyptian goddess of motherhood and patroness of nature and magic.

 The Rose Garden

-There’s more than just statues and memorials in Hyde Park though.
+There’s more than just statues and memorials in Hyde Park.
 Most of the park consists of open grassy areas dotted with large trees.
 There are very few flowerbeds or shrubs, but an exception is the beautiful rose garden in the southeast corner of Hyde Park.